 The key to eating healthy for me is making sure I’m prepared all the time and have a plan.
 I made these dark chocolate coconut protein bars before we moved and kept them in the freezer to eat whenever I needed.

 These coconut protein bars are made with raw, simple ingredients:

-- cashews make up a good chunk of the base.
+- Cashews make up a good chunk of the base.
 You can use unsalted or salted cashews here.
-If you use unsalted add a little sea salt to the recipe!

-- dates act as the glue to this recipe.
-They’re also naturally sweet so they add lots of sweetness with no refined sugar.
+- Dates act as the glue to this recipe.

 These two flavors make up the most tasty dark chocolate coconut protein bars!
 I love them because they’re super simple to make and are filled with all the healthy ingredients that serve our bodies well.

 - Peanut butter protein bars

 How to make coconut protein bars:

 Dark Chocolate Coconut Protein Bars

 - 10 pitted dates